702573N/Obsidian-Tasks-Calendar/README.md

 ### startPosition:
 ```
-startPosition: ""
 startPosition: "2024-06-01"
 ```
-This parameter can be used to set a date to give focus an month or week view (set with `view:` parameter).
+This parameter is optional and can be used to set a date to give focus on a custom month/week after load.
 On month calendar every date between the first and the last day of the month will be shown the right month.
 On the week calendar all dates between the first day and the last day of that week will be shown the right week.
 The input format must look like this `YYYY-MM-DD`.

 ### globalTaskFilter:
 ```
-globalTaskFilter: ""
 globalTaskFilter: "#task"
 ```
 This parameter must only be specified if this is to be used.
 Set a global task filter to hide from task text/description inside tasks-calendar.